 Charter schools offer an alternative to traditional public schools, but at the same price — free!
 Many have a special academic focus or extended learning hours that could be just what your child needs to succeed.
 Most local charter schools are open to all students, though some must give priority to students who live in their zones.
 Visit the Tennessee Charter School Center for more information about individual charter schools.

 Private schools — Perhaps you are looking for a certain kind of learning environment (e.g. smaller class sizes, Montessori or classical education, single gender, etc.) or the incorporation of religious teaching.
 If so, then a private school might be right for you, but private schools charge tuition — they are not free.
 Financial aid might be available through the school or a scholarship organization such as MOST to make affordable what you thought was out of reach.
 But don't assume that paying tuition always equates to a great school.
 Do your homework and make sure the school is the right fit for your child and family.
 Remember, too, that private schools are "independent."
 Each one is different, and each one has different admission policies and guidelines.
 You will want to visit the website of each school you are interested in to learn more.

 Home schools — For parents who feel that father or mother knows best, homeschooling might be the right option for your family.

 Step 3: Narrow down your options and visit the schools.

 Armed with a list of questions about how each school will address the specific needs of your child and family, you can attend open house events, interview the principal, and talk with other parents.
 Generally, it's best to start in the fall of the year before your child will start at a school.
 You only want to make this decision once, so do the legwork the first time around.
 Chapter 15 of the Picky Parent Guide can help you more with this step.
-Also, this Time article is helpful on the topic of school visits, and it even quotes a couple of Memphis teachers.
 Find more articles on evaluating schools here.